Freak scene: Wider use of the term

+Contemporary revival

+In the 2020s, the term and aesthetic of "freak scene" experienced a small cultural revival through online arts collectives and independent music communities.
+One example is the Portland / Los Angeles–based project Freakscene.DIY, founded by artists and organizers Corbin & Nico Daunt.
+The collective operates as both a DIY events gallery and digital community hub, emphasizing the freak scene's ethics, experimental performance, and cross-disciplinary collaboration.
+Through its website (freakscene.diy), in-person events, and a web forum modeled after early internet message boards, Freakscene.DIY continues the countercultural lineage of the 1960s and 1970s "freak" ethos by foregrounding inclusivity, creative autonomy, and small-scale cultural production in an era dominated by massive corporate social media platforms.

 Music and culture

 Freak scene music was an eclectic mixture based around progressive rock and experimentalism.
-There were crossover bands bridging rock and jazz, rock and folk, rock and sci-fi (space rock).
+There were crossover bands blending rock with jazz, rock with folk, and rock with sci-fi (space rock).
 BBC radio presenter John Peel presented a nightly show that featured the music.
 In 1967, The Bonzo Dog Doo-Dah Band's album parodied the expression in the sleeve notes for the song "Cool Britannia", which said "Someone letta Freak-Out?
 What do you think Reader?"
 Another musical reference is in Joni Mitchell's 1971 song Carey: "A round for these freaks and these soldiers / A round for these friends of mine..."
 Ian Gillan of Deep Purple often referred to himself as a freak, such as in the song "Space Truckin'" (with the lyric "The Freaks said 'Man those cats could really swing'") and the song "No No No" (with the line "Looking at them all it feels good to be a freak").

 J. R. R. Tolkien novels were big influences on lyrics of bands like Led Zeppelin, which created interest in the novels among followers of the bands.

 The freak scene made inroads into the underground comix movement in The Fabulous Furry Freak Brothers by Gilbert Shelton in 1968.
 Fabulous Furry Freak Brothers comics, an original underground comix scene, over three decades had influenced thousands of people and thousands of new readers yearly.

 Following the success of the 1978 smash hit "Le Freak" by Chic, the term enjoyed somewhat of a resurgence on the funk scene by the early 1980s, thanks to artists like Rick James, Whodini and Midnight Star.
 In 1981, Was (Not Was) released "Out Come the Freaks".
-The 1988 album Bug by Dinosaur Jr includes the song "Freak Scene".
-The song "Freak" by Silverchair in 1997 explains the feeling of being alienated.
-Lana Del Rey references the freak scene in her song "Freak."
+The 1988 album Bug by Dinosaur Jr includes the song "Freak Scene", which in turn has given its name to restaurants owned by chef Scott Hallsworth.

+In politics

+Journalist and writer Hunter S. Thompson was well-known for his embrace of the "Freak" moniker: